TechPrimers/contribution/README.md

 ## How to Contribute to TechPrimers Open Source Community
 We’d love to accept your patches and contributions to the open source projects.
 There are just a few small guidelines you need to follow.
 You can follow steps on forking and raising pull requests from [firstcontributions](https://github.com/firstcontributions/first-contributions/blob/master/README.md)
+[Github Marketplace](https://github.com/marketplace) has lots of Free and Open Source tools which we can leverage in every repository.

 ## Continuous Integration
 We have [Travis CI](https://travis-ci.com/TechPrimers) integrated into the TechPrimers account.
 Leverage the CI wherever necessary and show your TDD skills in writing clean and neat code.